 Current theory and research in psychology accepts the existence and importance of the unconscious.
 In fact, it is impossible to conceptualize the mind/brain without positing it.
 Further, there is agreement about some central aspects of unconscious functioning.
-This blog begins by laying out those basic tenets.
-Future blogs will apply them to current issues in psychotherapy, business, politics and everyday life.
+This post begins by laying out those basic tenets.
+Future posts will apply them to current issues in psychotherapy, business, politics and everyday life.

 The first and foremost point I want to make is that unconscious processes underlie most of our functioning.
 Moreover, the way the brain/mind is structured, this has to be so.

 Next, our brains and minds are a result of our evolutionary past.
 They are designed to operate in a certain type of environment, the environment in which our ancestors evolved, namely the Pleistocene era.
 Our brains and minds are best adapted to a world that no longer exists.
 That means that some of how we are designed works really well, and some worked well back then but not so much now.
 A simple example is our eating preferences.
 We like sweet, salty, and fatty tasting foods.
 This was adaptive back in a subsistence era when such tastes indicated nutrition and calories.
 Now, in an era of candy, chips, and fried food, these preferences can lead to obesity, diabetes, and other ailments.
 The same holds true for much of our psychological functioning.

 As it is easier and cheaper biologically to take in information than to act on it, we evolved more sensory than motor capabilities, and both of these evolved before so-called higher mental processes.
 That means that such higher processes are built on pre-existing sensory and motor capabilities.
 This, in turn, means that physical and psychological functioning share the same circuits.
 For example, our sense of an emotionally warm person is based on the same circuits as our sense of physical warmth.
 In psychological science, this is called embodied cognition.